-QuEST aims to bring together researchers from across Imperial College London to translate discoveries in Quantum science into transformative quantum technologies.
+QuEST brings together researchers from all four faculties at Imperial College London to translate discoveries in quantum science into transformative quantum technologies.

 Project leads: Dr Po-Heng (Henry) Lee, Department of Civil and Environmental Engineering